uwdata/errudite/docs/index.rst

 Abstract Data Classes
 ---------------------

-As the basis for extending Errudite to other tasks and predictors, we use two abstract class to:
+As the basis for extending Errudite to other tasks and predictors, we use two abstract classes to:

-* ``register``customized classes or functions via ``Registrable``, so we could add our own code without extensively touching the source folder.
+* ``register`` the customized classes or functions via ``Registrable``, so we could add our own code without extensively touching the source folder.
 * ``store`` the objects in a hash variable via ``Store``, so all the created instances and analyses can be easily queried and used in various functions.